CountBricks: What Is a Cutting List for House Builds

 What Is a Cutting List?

-A cutting list—sometimes called a cut list or material tally—is a document that converts take-off measurements into individual component dimensions ready for the saw bench.
-Instead of “450 sq ft of 3/4 in. plywood,” a cutting list tells your carpenters to rip 20 sheets at 96 in. × 24 in. and 10 sheets at 96 in. × 12 in.
-The list removes the mental math from the field and ensures every length, angle, and sheet is optimized for minimal waste.
+A cutting list, also known as a cut list or material tally, converts take-off measurements into specific component dimensions ready for cutting.
+For example, instead of ordering '450 sq ft of 3/4 in. plywood,' a cutting list specifies cutting 20 sheets at 96 in. × 24 in. and 10 sheets at 96 in. × 12 in.
+This precision reduces waste and ensures efficient use of materials.

 Traditional vs. AI-Generated Cutting Lists